-Damian helps clients manage key business risks and resolve their most complex commercial and regulatory disputes, including major class action risks.
-His experience extends across Australia and the UK, and across a broad range of industry sectors.
+Damian helps clients manage key business risks and resolve their most complex commercial and regulatory disputes, including major class action risks, across a broad range of industry sectors.

 Damian’s strategic approach to managing disputes focuses on delivering successful commercial outcomes for clients.

 Damian is the Client Relationship Partner for a number of the firm’s most significant global clients.

 He is co-author of the leading books on class actions in Australia and the UK, Class Actions in Australia (Third Edition, Thomson Reuters, 2022) and Class Actions in England and Wales (Sweet & Maxwell, with the Second Edition forthcoming in 2022), respectively.
 He regularly presents and comments on legal issues, including class actions and litigation funding.

 He has led our market leading global class actions practice over many years and before that the wider Australia Disputes practice which spanned the period both before and after the merger.

 Damian’s experience includes advising:

 - Mayne Pharma in defending a securities class action relating to alleged non disclosures concerning US competition law matters